-Donna over at FibroGeek recently had a great post about defining success and how it relates to chronic illness.
+Donna over at February Stars shared some great thoughts about how our definition of success relates to chronic illness.

 We define our own successes, not societal pressures.
 When you strip it all back what would you, in the present moment, define as success for yourself?
 What are your goals right now?
 I’ve said this before and I’ll say it again, if someone said to me that I would define being able to wash my hair as a success I would have probably given them a funny look.- FibroGeek

-She has a great point here.
-We each define success differently.
-And, really we define success differently on different days.
+Success is relative and how we define success is personal.
+My definition of success will not be yours.
+How we define success may even vary from day to day.
 Some days I look at a long list of things marked off my “to do” list and still don’t feel like I’ve done much.
 Other days, I’ve not marked a thing off my list but I still feel like a success because I managed to stay out of bed.

 How do you define success?
 Does it differ now that you are living with chronic illness?